RedRobotics/HeadBoard/README.md

 Then hit the 'Enter' key.

-TIP! - The Neopixel library needs 'sudo' to work.
+TIP! - You need to use 'sudo' for the Neopixels to work.

 Wait for a few seconds for everything to load.